-We have several capable staff at camp who can assist your child in preparing for his/her upcoming Bar/Bat Mitzvah.
-Our staff members can be scheduled to meet with your son/daughter weekly (usually during rest period).
+We might have capable staff at camp who can assist your child in preparing for his/her upcoming Bar/Bat Mitzvah.
+Our staff members can be scheduled to meet with your child weekly during non-activity times.
 Please send his/her materials to camp, including notes from the Rabbi or Cantor that would be helpful in utilizing the tutoring time most effectively.
-These sessions are to be used to review material your child has learned, not to teach new material.
+Please note that these sessions are to be used to review material that your child has already learned, not to teach new material.
+We can also accommodate virtual tutoring with your rabbi, cantor, or tutor.